This is a simple SEO guide you can use to optimise your website for search engines in 2023.

 Also, if someone guarantees to get you on the first page of Google ORGANICALLY – they’re most likely lying.
 No one can guarantee that.

-Before we begin on our simple SEO guide for 2022 – please note:
+Before we begin on our simple SEO guide – please note:

-Firstly, I work on WordPress websites.
-Therefore some of the things I recommend might apply to WordPress only (like using specific plugins).
+Firstly, Trade and Lateral Development works on WordPress websites.
+Therefore some of the things we recommend might apply to WordPress only (like using specific plugins).
 The rest you can adapt to whatever website you have.

 There are MANY tools that do a similar job.
-I will tell you the ones I like, but if you prefer something different, use what YOU like.
+We will tell you the ones we like, but if you prefer something different, use what YOU like.

 Tracking your website analytics